Book Review

 My Experiences Tech Editing Pro SQL Server on Linux

-The Opportunity Earlier this year I received an email from Jonathan Gennick, an editor at Apress books.
+Earlier this year I received an email from Jonathan Gennick, an editor at Apress books.
 The subject of the email was “Tech edit a book” and he asked if I was familiar with SQL Server on Linux.
 I excitedly replied “yes…I think I’m your guy for this”.
 In 2017, I had the opportunity to tech edit another book on SQL Server on Linux and had to back out of that project and this was a fantastic second chance to still be able to work on a topic I really want to participate in and help move forward.
+I replied to Jonathan and asked who the author is…he replied…the author is Bob Ward.

 Book Review – SQL Server Internals: In-Memory OLTP